ayaghini/ayaghini.github.io/_posts/2020-03-08-EviroSense.markdown

 A useful post to answer the question:
 [Sound level meter](https://blog.yavilevich.com/2016/08/arduino-sound-level-meter-and-spectrum-analyzer/)

-Plotting the analogue pin output shows small variations in the pin output due sound, that could be related to the mic amplifier, so I chenged my amplifier!
+Plotting the analogue pin output shows small variations in the pin output due sound, that could be related to the mic amplifier, so I changed my amplifier!

 ### MIC-MAX9814

 This is the module I am using:
 [MAX9814 with Auto Gain Control](https://www.adafruit.com/product/1713)

-It works, now lets move to STM 32:
+It works, now let’s move to STM 32:

 For STM I am using Analogue pin (PA1) and this is the code:
 ```